Yoskutik/Yoskutik/README.md

 ## 🧐 About me

 Hey, there 👋!
-I am a Frontend Developer with 5+ years of experience with a bachelor degree in cybersecurity.
+I am a Frontend Developer with 5+ years of experience with a bachelor's degree in cybersecurity.
 Passionate about creating accessible user-friendly interfaces and wholeheartedly committed to improving their performance.
 On top of that, extremely proactive, ardent to learn new about frontend development every day